PercyShelly/ESMR/README.md

 PaperAuthorEmbedding.java
 ```

-You can directly set the embedded dimension
+You can directly set the dimension of embeddings

 **(2)calculate similarity**